 They combine strategy and design and serve as the ‘North Star’ for design, marketing and sales teams.
 They’re tools which help clients secure investment for wholesale changes, such as new products, services or re-platforming.
 They help clients build business cases by sharing a tangible vision for the future.
 Showing how the experience will look, feel and behave through a core set of customer journeys.

-This is generated by a deep dive audit into your systems, applications, processes and governance as well as technical/team constraints and data (storage, quality, flow etc).
-This identifies gaps in your technical landscape which may prevent certain killer features and functionality from being possible.
+A technical PoC is a deep dive audit into your systems, applications, processes and governance as well as technical/team constraints and data (storage, quality, flow etc).
+It identifies gaps in your technical landscape which may prevent your vision for experience, or certain killer features and functionality, from being possible.
+They help you to shape the right experience.

 By way of analogy